catalyzeio/stratum-docs/initial-setup.md

 Once your new environment has been provisioned and is ready to use, you will receive two emails.
 The first is simply a notification that it's ready, which you will receive for every environment.
 This contains your environment's **public hostname** - take note of this for later.
 The second is an invitation to join the new **organization** that has been created for you - this will only be sent for the very first environment that we provision for you.
 The invitation email contains a link to the [The Platform dashboard](https://product.datica.com/compliant-cloud) - click it!

-The The Platform dashboard will prompt you to sign in with your Datica account - if you don't have one already, you can also create one at this point - just follow the instructions on the page.
+the Platform dashboard will prompt you to sign in with your Datica account - if you don't have one already, you can also create one at this point - just follow the instructions on the page.
 After signing in (or creating a new account, verifying your email address, then signing in), click the "The Platform" link from the product list.
 You should see your organization in the upper-right corner:

 <center>![org corner](/compliant-cloud/articles/images/org_corner.png)</center>